evkx/evkx.github.io/content/models/mercedes/eqs/EQS_450plus/_index.md

 - The  screen in front of the passenger in the dashboard is 12.3 inches large

 A head-up display is an optional system that projects speed and other important driver information onto the windshield.

+### Steering Wheel

+The Mercedes-EQ EQS 450+ is equipped with a single type of steering wheel:

+- **Circular Steering Wheel**: This steering wheel provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.

 This model has an optional voice control system.
 The voice control lets you control some functionality through voice commands.